arm/neural-graphics-for-unreal/README.md

 Unreal® is a trademark or registered trademark of Epic Games, Inc. in the United States of America and elsewhere.

+Vulkan is a registered trademark and the Vulkan SC logo is a trademark of the Khronos Group Inc.

 Visual Studio, Windows are registered trademarks or trademarks of Microsoft Corporation in the US and other jurisdictions.